 - Special experiential-learning and capstone-project opportunities in the junior and senior years

 English Language Institute (ELI)

-The English Language Institute serves international undergraduate and graduate students as well as students who have graduated from American high schools.
+The English Language Institute serves international undergraduate and graduate students as well as students who have graduated from American high schools whose parents do not speak English at home.
 Its goal is to help students improve their ability to use English in an academic context so that they may achieve their academic potential.
 Undergraduate students register for an ELI course after taking an English Language Assessment given during International Student Orientation or by special arrangement with the director of the program.
 Undergraduate students receive credit for ELI courses.
-Graduate students may register themselves for courses and will receive between one and four credits that count toward the number of hours they need to be full-time students, but no course credit.
-ELI classes are for full-time, matriculated students, but limited spaces are available for non-matriculated students as well.
+Graduate students may register themselves for courses and will receive between one and four credits that count toward the number of hours they need to be full-time students.
+Graduate courses are cross-listed with undergraduate courses, but are given S/U grades.
+ELI classes are for full-time, matriculated students.